CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

     }
 }
 ```
 * :speedboat: Smaller functions are more likely to be optimized by V8.
-Consider this for code that is likely to be a hot spot. _(TODO: I heard this on the NodeUp podcast, can someone confirm?)_
+Consider this for code that is likely to be a hot spot.
-* :speedboat: Avoid multiple `return` statements in small hot functions since V8 will not inline them _(TODO: same TODO as above)_
+* :speedboat: Avoid multiple `return` statements in small hot functions since V8 will not inline them .

 ### `options` Parameters

-:house: Many Cesium functions take an `options` parameter to support optional parameters, self-documenting code, and forward compatibility.
+:art: Many Cesium functions take an `options` parameter to support optional parameters, self-documenting code, and forward compatibility.
 For example, consider:
 ```javascript
 var sphere = new SphereGeometry(10.0, 32, 16, VertexFormat.POSITION_ONLY);
 ```